Jump to:

 Early predictions of outcomes

-Weight loss can reduce symptoms and progression of OA by providing a decrease in joint forces.31 An adequate response to intra-articular injection with corticosteroids or viscosupplementation has shown to delay the need for hip surgery.
-Once hip surgery is performed, early ambulation results in improved post-operative outcome.
-For labral tears, physical therapy is recommended through three phases, including pain reduction, strengthening and the transition to sports or work related activities.
-The tolerance and achievement of each phase will affect how soon the patient can return to work or sports.13
+Weight loss can reduce symptoms and progression of OA by providing a decrease in joint forces.34 An adequate response to intra-articular injection with corticosteroids or viscosupplementation has shown to delay the need for hip surgery In patients with PAHD, progression to surgical rather than conservative management is associated with worse baseline physical function, hip-related quality of life on patient reported outcome measures (PROMs), and radiographic dysplasia.35,36 When hip surgery is performed, early ambulation results in improved post-operative outcome.
+For labral tears, physical therapy is recommended through three phases, including pain reduction, strengthening, and the transition to sports or work-related activities.
+The tolerance and achievement of each phase will affect how soon the patient can return to work or sports.23

 Environmental